JuliaGizmos/GtkReactive.jl/docs/src/index.md

 2. arranging the controls (layout) in one or more windows
 3. specifying the interactions among components of the GUI
 4. (for graphical applications) canvas drawing
-5. (for graphical applicaitons) canvas interaction (mouse clicks, drags, etc.)
+5. (for graphical applications) canvas interaction (mouse clicks, drags, etc.)

 GtkReactive is targeted primarily at items 1, 3, and 5.
 Layout is handled by Gtk.jl, and drawing (with a couple of exceptions) is